-At that time, approximately 3,700 people with mental retardation receive care in the
+At that time, approximately 3,700 people with mental retardation receive care in the state's institutions, and nearly 1,300 people are on a waiting list to receive care.

 1969 The state is divided into four regions for efficient service delivery in the Coastal, Midlands, Piedmont, and Pee Dee areas of the state.
 Dr. Charles D. Barnett becomes the State Director.